YakirMoshe/Hospital_Vehicle_Management_System/README.md

 # project
-Vehicle management system for employees and visitors to the hospital in (C#).
+Vehicle entrance system for employees and visitors to the hospital in (C#).